Got a mapping lab assignment stuck?

 - Calculate statistics: Use the “Zonal Statistics” tool to find mean rainfall in each province.

-- Create buffers: To give you an idea, a 50 km buffer around a major city to study urban sprawl.
+- Create buffers: As an example, a 50 km buffer around a major city to study urban sprawl.

 - Identify hotspots: Run a kernel density estimate on crime incidents or drought occurrences.